acdh-oeaw/arche-docs/aux/dissemination_services.md

 * Be of class `cfg.schema.dissServ.class`.
 * Have a uqnique identifier (as every arche resource).
 * Has `cfg.schema.dissServ.location` and `cfg.schema.dissServ.returnFormat` RDF properties
-  (see *Dissemination service request URL generation* and *Choosing dissemination service matching user's request the best* chapters below).
+  (see *Dissemination service request URL generation* and *Choosing dissemination service best matching user's request* chapters below).

 A minimal *dissemination service* description could look as follows: